Macroeconomics & Microeconomics: Meaning

 - Frequently Asked Questions (FAQs)

 Microeconomics focuses on maximizing the welfare of individuals and companies.
 It assumes that business entities act rationally and have limited constraints with regard to decision-making.
-Because they have not to ask anyone outside nor they have to look at the broad picture and take care of the various segments of the economy or industry and so on.
+Because they do have not to ask anyone outside, nor do they have to look at the broad picture and take care of the various segments of the economy or industry and so on.
 Hence, they are expected to work without any outside influence.
-And thereby they will make the most efficient and rational use of the available scarce resources at their disposal.
-Thus, the study of microeconomics focuses on demand and supply of goods and services, price equilibrium, production and distribution, government rules and regulations that affect a business, etc. In short, microeconomics revolves around the study of the factors of production- namely labor, capital, land, and enterprise.
+And thereby, they will make the most efficient and rational use of the available scarce resources at their disposal.
+Thus, the study of microeconomics focuses on the demand and supply of goods and services, price equilibrium, production and distribution, government rules and regulations that affect a business, etc. In short, microeconomics revolves around the study of the factors of production- namely labor, capital, land, and enterprise.

 Macroeconomics vs Microeconomics: Differences

 As the focus of these two approaches is different, let us try to understand and absorb the key differences between these two categories of economics:

 Macroeconomics focuses on elements that affect nations and economies as a whole.
 Its scope is much wider than microeconomics.
 It makes use of a top-down approach in addressing the matters of the economy.
 It looks into broader issues like the gross domestic product or GDP, inflation and interest rates, unemployment, the growth rate of the economy, exploitation of available natural resources, etc. Therefore, Macroeconomics helps the government of that country to design and implement the fiscal and monetary policies of the country.
 It studies the economy as a whole and accordingly makes the regulations and policies that have a far-reaching positive impact on the social and economic status of various strata of society and business.